Last Updated: September 11, 2023

-PriorityCare is our new premium support offering, providing unlimited phone, and web support at our highest priority level, as well as free software upgrades and member discounts.
+PriorityCare is our new premium support offering, providing unlimited phone, and web support at our highest priority level during business hours, as well as free software upgrades and member discounts.

 + 24% Annually | Support plan price is based on the retail price of software at the time of purchase.

 - Unlimited phone, web portal support at our highest priority level (Includes phone support during business hours; priority level may be affected by the severity of the issue.)

 - Upgrade Protection: Unlimited free upgrades to any modules purchased

 - 15% discounts on training courses, excluding onsite training

 Get peace of mind for the entire year with unlimited phone, and web portal access to our technical support reps, free software upgrades, and member discounts.

 + 20% Annually | Support plan price is based on the retail price of software at the time of purchase.

 - Unlimited phone (during business hours), and web portal support

 - 10% off training courses, excluding onsite training

 Best for customers who want access to technical support reps via the web portal, but don’t require that issues be expedited via phone support.
 Includes free upgrades to any modules purchased, plus web portal support.

 + 16% Annually | Support plan price is based on the retail price of software at the time of purchase.